3a1b2c3/seeingSpace/README.md

 Also called **Differentiable Rendering** it promises to close the loop between computer vision and graphics.

 #### Relighting with 4D Incident Light Fields
+It is possible to re-light and de-light real objects illuminated by a 4D incident light field, representing the illumination of an environment.
+By exploiting the richness in angular and spatial variation of the light field, objects can be relit with a high degree of realism.

 ### Lensless cameras (mid-1990s): ptical images for a computer—not for a human
 The basic design of a camera has remained unchanged for centuries.
 To acquire an image, light from the scene under view is focused onto a photosensitive surface using a lens.
 The primary task of a lens in a camera is to shape the incoming light wavefront so that it creates a focused